 New guidance for treating your psoriasis patients

-To help physicians treat the millions of people affected by psoriasis and improve their quality of life, the American Academy of Dermatology and the National Psoriasis Foundation have released two sections of the new guidelines outlining best practices for managing this immune-mediated disease: biologics and comorbidities.
+To help physicians treat the millions of people affected by psoriasis while improving the patient's quality of life, the American Academy of Dermatology and the National Psoriasis Foundation have released sections of guidelines.

-The guidelines, which were published online in the Journal of the American Academy of Dermatology on Feb.
-13, 2019, were developed by an expert work group composed of dermatologists, a cardiologist, a rheumatologist and patient representatives.
+The guidelines were developed by an expert work group composed of dermatologists, a cardiologist, a rheumatologist and patient representatives.
+Each section has been published online in the Journal of the American Academy of Dermatology (JAAD).

 “Joint AAD-NPF guidelines of care for the management and treatment of psoriasis with biologics”

 An overview of the biologic medications available for the treatment of moderate-to-severe psoriasis.
-In addition to outlining the research on these drugs’ effectiveness and recommendations for their use, the guidelines describe the potential adverse effects of each biologic.
+In addition to outlining research on the effectiveness of these drugs and recommendations for their use, the guidelines describe the potential adverse effects of each biologic.

 “Before starting any psoriasis treatment, it’s important for patients to understand its potential effects, both positive and negative,” says board-certified dermatologist Alan Menter, M.D., FAAD, co-chair of the guidelines work group.
 Menter is the chair of the Division of Dermatology and director of the Dermatology Residency Program at Baylor University Medical Center in Dallas.
 He received an NPF Lifetime Achievement Award in 2013.